 Not all discolored nails are toenail fungus.
 When you make an appointment with a podiatrist or other provider who wants to treat you, ask them how they know it’s fungus.
 Sometimes you can tell it’s fungus by visual inspection, but sometimes a clipping of the toenail needs to be sent in for analysis.
 It doesn’t make sense to spend a lot of money getting treated for something that may not be fungus at all.

 Is Nail Polish OK?

 Don’t cover up your fungal nails with nail polish.
-According to my colleague, Dr. Andrew Schneider nail polish can weaken nails making them more susceptible to toenail fungus.
-I agree.
-If you want to use polish, I recommend a Dr.’s Remedy Enriched Nail Polish which does not contain any of the nail weakening toxins.
+Nail polish can weaken nails making them more susceptible to toenail fungus.
+If you want to use polish, I recommend Dr.’s Remedy Enriched Nail Polish which does not contain any of the nail weakening toxins.

 For more information about treating fungal nails, as your Seattle podiatrist, I’d be happy to talk with you about your options.
 Call the Foot and Ankle Center of Lake City at 206-368-7000 or request an appointment online.